adonayz/wpimobile18b.github.io/tutorials/Team1055TopicSurvey.md

 ```
 This will write a new user to the realtime database when a user signs up.

-## Reading and updating the database
+## Reading and Updating the Database
 In MainActivity.java,  get an instance of FirebaseWrapper, and initialize it in the onCreate() function.

 In the same file, go to the watchUserKey() function.
 Add the following code: